-- n.
-Provide a written post-transaction assessment, including post-issuance compliance assessment, if requested by the State Treasurer. - 2.
-Bond Counsel, Disclosure Counsel and other legal representation
+- (h) Assist in preparing documents necessary for the issuance or incurrence of Financial Obligations, which may include schedules, sale notices, operative documents, closing memoranda and disclosure materials; - (i) Assist in the application for ratings and credit and/or liquidity facilities; - (j) Upon request, provide advice on investment of proceeds; - (k) Assist in the determination of the financing team, including development of requests for proposals for other professional services and the evaluation of responses; and - (I) Provide a written post-transaction assessment, including post-issuance compliance assessment, if requested by the State Treasurer. - 2.
+Bond Counsel, Disclosure Counsel and other legal representation.
 The State Treasurer may retain bond counsel, disclosure counsel, tax counsel, or other legal counsel necessary for the issuance or incurrence of a Financial Obligation.
 If legal counsel will be retained by the State Treasurer to represent the State, any legal counsel must be authorized by the Office of the Attorney General and receive a designation as a Special Assistant Attorney General.
-Any legal counsel retained by the State Treasurer must be listed in the most recent The Bond Buyer's Municipal Marketplace (B, a periodic directory known as the "Red Book" and must have extensive experience in government and public finance, municipal securities regulation and tax issues.

-3. Other Professionals
+Any legal counsel retained by the State Treasurer must be listed in the most recent The Bond Buyer's Municipal Marketplace ®, a periodic directory known as the "Red Book" and must have extensive experience in government and public finance, municipal securities regulation and tax issues. - 3.
+Other Professionals .
 The State Treasurer may retain other professionals to assist with the Financial Obligation issuance or incurrence process if the State Treasurer determines that such retention is necessary and in the best interests of the State.
-Such professionals may include, but not be limited to: trustees, registrars, paying agents, escrow agents, accountants, financial printers, underwriters, tender/remarketing agents, credit and liquidity facility providers, and other professional services associated with financings.
+Such professionals may include, but not be limited to: trustees, registrars, paying agents, escrow agents, accountants, financial printers, underwriters, tender/remarketing agents, credit and liquidity facility providers, and other professional services associated with financings. - B. Selection Process.

-B. Selection Process

 The selection and retention of finance professionals will be achieved through an open and competitive request for proposal process.
-The State Treasurer is exempt from the State procurement code pursuant to sections 24-2-102(4) and 24-101-301(1), C.R.S., but may, but is not required to, post requests for proposals through the State procurement bid system or on the State Treasurer's website.

-C. Criteria for Evaluating Selection of Financing Team Members

-The criteria to be used in evaluating and selecting a finance professional may include, but is not limited to:

-- 1. The firm's experience and capability and the individual finance professional's experience and capability to provide the requested services to major governmental issuers, including the State; - 2.
+The State Treasurer is exempt from the State procurement code pursuant to sections 24-2-102(4) and 24-101-301(1), C.R.S., and may, but is not required to, post requests for proposals through the State procurement bid system or on the State Treasurer's website. - C. Criteria for Evaluating Selection of Financing Team Members.
+The criteria to be used in evaluating and selecting a finance professional may include, but is not limited to: - The firm's experience and capability and the individual finance professional's experience and capability to provide the requested services to major governmental issuers, including the State; - 2.
 Experience and capability of assigned personnel and their familiarity with the State; - 3.
 Fees and expenses; - 4.
-Absence of conflicts of interest; and - 5.
-Availability of key personnel to serve the State. - 6.
-Other criteria to be considered by the State include: - a.
-References; - b.
-Knowledge of innovative approaches; - c.
-Demonstrated ability to meet deadlines and attention to detail;
+Absence of conflicts of interest; - 5.
+Availability of key personnel to serve the State; - 6.
+References;

-- d.
-Local office and Statewide presence; - f.
-Financial strength or capability to execute the proposed transaction; and - g.
+- 7. Knowledge of innovative approaches; - 8.
+Demonstrated ability to meet deadlines and attention to detail; - 9.
+Local office and Statewide presence; - 10.
+Financial strength or capability to execute the proposed transaction; and - 11.
 Limitations and qualifications in legal opinions.